ladybug-tools/spider/gbxml-viewer/r11/README.md

 * Every JavaScript file has an accompanying standalone HTML file for testing purposes
 * Every JavaScript file has its own name space so you can quickly identify the location of variables and functions

 The various modules are described below.
-They are list in alphabetical order of their three letter folder/ name-space id.
+They are listed in alphabetical order of their three letter folder/ name-space id.

-## gbXML Viewer Duplicate Adjacent Spaces
+## gv-adj gbXML Viewer Duplicate Adjacent Spaces

 * Identifies gbXML viewer duplicate adjacents - Detect surface with identical space ids
 * Folder: gv-adj